thatjeeb/CancelableActionButton/README.md

 It serves a similar purpose to an "Are You Sure?" confirmation dialog after a user initiates an action, but with a different execution.

+## Installation

+run `npm install cancelable-action-button` in your React project.

+## Preview

+For a preview of the component and it's props in action go to [the docs](https://thatjeeb.github.io/CancelableActionButton/)

 ## Props

 | Prop              | Type       | Description | Default |